Georgian scripts: Non-Unicode encodings

-Mac OS Georgian is an unofficial character encoding created by Michael Everson for Georgian on classic Mac OS.
+Mac OS Georgian is a character encoding created by Michael Everson for Georgian on classic Mac OS.
 It is an extended ASCII encoding, using the 128 code points from 0x80 through 0xFF to represent the characters of the Asomtavruli and Mkhedruli scripts plus a number of widely used symbols not included in 7-bit ASCII.

 Keyboard layouts

 Below is the standard Georgian-language keyboard layout, the traditional layout of manual typewriters.